febos/SQUARNA/README.md

     ll=INT / levlim=INT [DEFAULT: ll=(3 - len(seq)>500)]

-        Ignored in the single-sequence mode.
         The allowed number of pseudoknot levels.
+        In the single-sequence mode it's applied to the predictions of the Hungarian and Edmonds algorithms.
-All the base pairs of the higher levels will be removed from the structure predicted at step-1 and from the structure predicted at step-2.
-By default, ll=3 for short alignments of no more than 500 columns, and ll=2 for longer alignments.
+        In the alignment mode, all the base pairs of the higher levels will be removed from the structure predicted at step-1 and from the structure predicted at step-2.
+By default, ll=3 for short alignments (sequences) of no more than 500 columns (residues), and ll=2 for longer ones.

     tl=INT / toplim=INT [DEFAULT: tl=5]